Anti-vaccine chiropractors rising force of misinformation

 “When you are a licensed professional and you are spreading misinformation, should you maintain your license?”
 Castrucci said.
 “When chiropractors and physicians and medical professionals and elected leaders and social media start spreading disinformation, where are people to go for information?
 Where are people to go for facts?”

 James Damrow, a third-generation chiropractor in Janesville, Wisconsin, has been practicing for 29 years and served as a member of the Wisconsin Chiropractic Examining Board for three.
-When Vax-Con sought approval to have its session count as continuing education credit, Damrow allowed it.
+When Vax-Con sought approval to have its session count as continuing education credit for chiropractors, Damrow allowed it, but with an explicit reminder that it was meant for information only and advice on vaccines falls outside the scope of practice for chiropractors.

 “I wasn’t happy with the name of the course, but when I looked into the materials, it was fairly well-referenced, peer-reviewed science, so I felt like it was good information that was something that would be OK for the doctor to know,” Damrow said.
 “My preference would have been to call it something different, a little less controversial.”